Our services will remain fully functional throughout this difficult time. We promise that our guarantees

 Rules for spousal support in Louisiana

-Alimony, which is sometimes referred to as spousal support, is at times ordered by the court to help one spouse live and comfortably exist in a manner established during marriage after the divorce.
-Assistance may be decided together upon by the couple before filing or it may be awarded by the court in a contested marriage dissolution case.
+Alimony, sometimes referred to as spousal support, is often ordered by the court to help one spouse live and comfortably exist in a manner established during the marriage after the divorce.
+The couple can decide on support together before filing, or the court can award it in a contested case.

-During the divorce proceeding, either of the spouses can be ordered to pay short-term alimony.
+During the divorce proceeding, either spouse can be ordered to pay short-term alimony.
 Permanent monthly or quarterly alimony may be granted to the spouse who is without fault in a divorce.
 Such alimony will not be more than one-third of the other spouse’s income.
 The factors considered when deciding on alimony amounts are:

 The effect of child custody on the spouse’s ability to earn;